-Magnetically levitated tissues could speed toxicity testsJanuary 24th, 2013 in Medical research /
+Magnetically levitated tissues could speed toxicity testsJanuary 24, 2013 in Medicine & Health / Medical research

 In a development that could lead to faster and more effective toxicity tests for airborne chemicals, scientists from Rice University and the Rice spinoff company Nano3D Biosciences have used magnetic levitation to grow some of the most realistic lung tissue ever produced in a laboratory.